News

 1099-INT.jpg

-It is getting close to that time of year when mailboxes begin to receive W-2 statements and 1099-INT statements.
-If an injured individual has either a Self-Administered Medicare Set-Aside (MSA) account or a Professionally-Administered MSA account, the individual will be sent a 1099-INT by January 31st and a copy will be filed with the IRS.
+It is that time of year again when mailboxes begin to receive W-2 statements and 1099-INT statements.
+If an injured individual has either a Self-Administered Medicare Set-Aside (MSA) account or a Professionally-Administered MSA account, the individual will be sent a 1099-INT by January 31st, and a copy will be filed with the IRS.
 The 1099-INT shows interest earned in the account during the previous tax year.

 What the WCMSA Reference Guide states: